sansanwawa/MySQL2BigQuery/README.md

 To run the program, you can copy entire folder that already have python files.

-Then is simply run the project by running :
+Then it is simply execute the project by running :

 ```bash
 $ python3 main.py